Soledad Miranda

 Playa de Formentor

-Click here for pictures from Playa de Formentor and here to find it on IMDB.
-I've never seen this movie, so if you have please let me know.
+Click here for a synopsis, pictures, and video from Playa de Formentor and here to find it on IMDB.
+This movie is for sale in the store.
+My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 Director: Rafael Gil